Moment maps and cohomology of non-reductive quotients: Introduction

-In this paper we follow a similar path for non-reductive actions.
+In this paper we follow a similar path for suitable non-reductive actions.
 Let $X$ be a nonsingular complex projective variety endowed with a linear action of a complex linear algebraic group $H=U \rtimes R$ with respect to an ample line bundle $L$.
 Here $U$ is the unipotent radical of $H$, and $R$ is the complexification of a maximal compact subgroup $Q$ of $H$ (so that $R$ and $Q$ are determined up to conjugation in $H$).
-Assume that the unipotent radical $U$ of $H$ is internally graded by a central 1-parameter subgroup $\l: \CC^* \to R$ of the Levi subgroup $R$, and let $\hU=U \rtimes \l(\CC^*) \subset H$; then $\l(S^1) \subset \l(\CC^*) \subset \hU$ is a maximal compact subgroup of $\hU$.
-Assume also that semistability coincides with stability for the $\hU$-action, in the sense of \cite{BDHK2} (Definition \ref{def:s=ss} below).
-In \cite{BDHK2} it is shown that then, after a suitable shift of the linearisation by a (rational) character of $R$ --- we call the resulting linearisation well-adapted --- the algebra of invariants $\oplus_{k\ge 0}H^0(X,L^{\otimes k})^H$ is finitely generated, and the corresponding projective variety $X/\!/H$ satisfies some of the key properties of Mumford's GIT: (i) it is the set of $S$-equivalence classes for the $H$ action on a semistable locus $X^{ss,H}$, (ii) it contains as an open subvariety a geometric quotient of a stable locus $X^{s,H} \subset X^{ss,H}$, and (iii) the semistable and stable loci are described by Hilbert--Mumford type numerical criteria.
+Assume that the unipotent radical $U$ of $H$ is internally graded by a central 1-parameter subgroup $\l: \CC^* \to Z(R)$ of the Levi subgroup $R$, and let $\hU=U \rtimes \l(\CC^*) \leqslant H$; then $\l(S^1) \leqslant \l(\CC^*) \leqslant \hU$ is a maximal compact subgroup of $\hU$.
+Assume also that semistability coincides with stability for the $\hU$-action, in the sense of \cite{BDHK2} (see Definition \ref{def:s=ss} below).
+In \cite{BDHK2} it is shown that then, after a suitable shift of the linearisation by a (rational) character of $H$ --- we call the resulting linearisation well-adapted --- the algebra of invariants $\oplus_{k\ge 0}H^0(X,L^{\otimes k})^H$ is finitely generated, and the corresponding projective variety $X/\!/H$ satisfies some of the key properties of Mumford's GIT: (i) it is the set of $S$-equivalence classes for the $H$ action on a semistable locus $X^{ss,H}_{\min+}$, (ii) it contains as an open subvariety a geometric quotient of a stable locus $X^{s,H}_{\min+} \subset X^{ss,H}_{\min+}$, and (iii) the semistable and stable loci are described by Hilbert--Mumford type numerical criteria.
+In fact it suffices to prove these properties in the case that $H=\hU$, since they then follow in general by applying reductive GIT to the induced linear action of the reductive group $R/\l(\CC^*)$ on $X\env \hU$ and using the isomorphism $X\env H \cong (X \env \hU)\env(R/\l(\CC^*))$ arising from the identity $ \oplus_{k\ge 0}H^0(X,L^{\otimes k})^H = (\oplus_{k\ge 0}H^0(X,L^{\otimes k})^{\hU})^{R/\l(\CC^*}.$